 The following guide/report has been designed to help school leaders and special education coordinators organize responses and provide required attachments.
 The guide follows PCSB’s Quality Assurance Review (QAR) tool standards and offers examples of possible evidence to submit.
 Please note, not every QAR standard is represented in this document.

-DC PCSB has completed the installation of lead filters on every drinking water source in every DC public charter school.
-Roughly 1,640 drinking water sources in public charter schools had lead filters installed: drinking fountains (both bubbler and water cooler style), health suite sinks, staff break room sinks, icemakers, kitchen sinks used for food preparation, and classroom sinks in early childhood (PK and K) classrooms.
-This work began last September and was completed in December 2017.
+During SY19-20, DC PCSB installed lead filters on every drinking water source in every DC public charter school.
+Those water sources are currently being tested for lead.
+Roughly 1,700 drinking water sources in public charter schools had lead filters installed: drinking fountains (both bubbler and water cooler style), health suite sinks, staff break room sinks, icemakers, kitchen sinks used for food preparation, and classroom sinks in early childhood (PK and K) classrooms.
+The lead testing work should be completed by the end of December 2019.